The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

 Let us now focus on more massive galaxies: $10^{10.5} \le \MS \, (\Ms) \le 10^{11}$.
 In this mass regime, the TNG UVJ selection leads to fractions of quenched galaxies that are very similar to the ones found with the linear extrapolation of the MS: $\sim 80, 50$, and $40-45$ per cent at $z=0,1,$ and $2$, respectively.
 A fraction that is systematically lower by 10 percentage points is instead recovered when quiescent galaxies are selected by using a curved MS. As in the case of low-mass galaxies, the UVJ cut provided by \cite{2011Whitaker} turns into higher quenched fractions with respect to the TNG, of about $\sim 10, 20$ and $< 10$ percentage points $z=0, 1,$ and $2$, respectively.

 A similar comparison between UVJ and SFR selections has been made by \cite{2018Fang} (filled symbols in the top panel of Fig.~\ref{fig:Qfrac_methods}), who have examined the fraction of quenched $\textit{CANDELS}$ galaxies, in bins of stellar mass, at $0.2<z<2.5$.
 A qualitative and a somewhat quantitative agreement in terms of general redshift and mass trends and results is manifest, barring perhaps the $10^{10-10.5}\Ms$ mass range.
-However we do not push further for any conclusion, since $\textit{CANDELS}$ SFRs are obtained via UV-optical spectral energy distribution fitting including specific light-to-SFR calibrations we do not mock.
+However we do not push further for any conclusion, since $\textit{CANDELS}$ SFRs are obtained via UV-optical spectral energy distribution fitting including specific light-to-SFR calibrations we do not mock \footnote{Note that in the \cite{2018Fang} analysis, selection effects are necessarily in place: the CANDELS sample here utilized is selected based on a magnitude limit (H = 24.5) and on the quality of the GALFIT fits.
+None of such cuts implies rejection of objects based on their SFR values and in fact none of them biases the values of quenched fractions used for comparison in this paper.
+Similar arguments apply to the samples of \citet{2013Muzzin}.}.

-In the bottom panel of Fig.~\ref{fig:Qfrac_methods} we show the fractions of quenched galaxies (without distinguishing between centrals and satellites) as a function of stellar mass at $z=0$ (bottom left), $z=0.75$ (bottom central) and $z=1.75$ (bottom right), for TNG300 (orange), TNG100 (blue) and Illustris (red).
+In the bottom panel of Fig.~\ref{fig:Qfrac_methods} we show the fractions of quenched galaxies (without distinguishing between centrals and satellites) as a function of stellar mass at $z=0.3$ (bottom left), $z=0.75$ (bottom central) and $z=1.75$ (bottom right), for TNG300 (orange), TNG100 (blue) and Illustris (red).
 For the TNG models we adopt both the TNG UVJ-based selection (dashed) and the SFR-based selection (linearly-extrapolated MS, solid) to identify quenched galaxies, whereas for Illustris we only use the SFRs-based criterion.
-Possible effects of uncertainties in observed galaxy stellar masses and SFRs are taken into account by adding a random Gaussian error to the raw data, i.e. the simulation output, with a width of 0.2 dex for the stellar mass and 0.3 dex for the SFRs.
+In order to take into account observational uncertainties on galaxy stellar masses and SFRs, we add a random Gaussian error to the simulation data, with a width of 0.2 dex for the stellar mass and 0.3 dex for the SFRs.